tjdraper/BuilderApp/README.md

 	- To retrieve a variable pair, use the syntax: {{get:myVariable}}
 - **Minification**
 	- If you would like to minify (remove extra spaces and line breaks) your final parsed output, set the $minify variable in settings.php to true (ships as true).
 If you do not want to minify the output, set $minify to false.
+- **Delete Orphaned Files**
+	- If $removeOrphaned is set to "true" in settings.php, BuilderApp will remove any orphaned files in the public HTML directory.
+This keeps you from needing to make deletions in two places.
+If you delete a file in the pages directory, it will be deleted from your public directory the next time you build.
+	- Set $removeOrphaned to false to tell BuilderApp to leave any files and directories in your public directory that are not in your pages directory alone.
+	- The $orphanedFileExlude array allows you to exlude specific files from being removed by BuilderApp.
+	- The $orphanedDirectoryExclude array allows you to specify directories and their contents to exclude from being removed by BuilderApp.

 ## {{rootPath}}